matospiso/recsys24-abs-ease/README.md

 **Task**: Personalize the rank of a selection (thousands) of fashion products, i.e., a subset of product category, *optionally* filtered by the user.

 **Layout**: Scrollable grid (tens-hundreds of rows, ~5 products in row).
-Of course, early rows are more important due to their high exposure.
+Naturally, first several rows receive higher exposure.

 **Training data**: Weighted implicit feedback.
 Training user-item matrix has $O(10^6)$ users, $O(10^6)$ items, and contains $O(10^7)$ interactions over the historical period used in training.
 The resulting data-Gram matrix has $O(10^9)$ nonzeros (=density ~0.1%).